 Circular saws come in different sizes, shapes and configurations.
 Here in this article, our aim is to help you choose the right one for your projects.

 Some are best for simple DIY projects around the home while some are ideal for heavy duty construction projects like timber framing.
-We’ve done the testing, we’ve done the research, we’ve asked the pros, and we’ve come up with 10 of the best circular saws you can use for your projects.
+We’ve done the testing, we’ve done the research, and here we’ve listed the 10 best circular saws you can use for your projects.

 Our Top Picks